chengsoonong/mclass-sky/projects/david/plan.md

 21 Oct
 - Tentative seminar date (10%)
-- Assignment (10 marks): Complete experiemnt in Louche and Ralaivola with ACCPM, compare to active SVM.
+- Assignment (10 marks): Complete experiment in Louche and Ralaivola with ACCPM, compare to active SVM.
+Show results for a subset of SDSS.

 4 Nov
 - Tentative report date (60%)